betterscientificsoftware/bssw.io/Articles/Blog/2022-10-reading-list.md

 ### Image information

-For more information about the image above and the processing technique, see <https://mastcamz.asu.edu/galleries/technicolor-beavertail/?back=%2Fmars-images%2Fteam-favorites%2F>.
-The processing software that created this image was produced by Million Concepts.
+For more information about the image above, please see the blog post at the [Mastcam-Z instrument site](https://mastcamz.asu.edu/galleries/technicolor-beavertail/?back=%2Fmars-images%2Fteam-favorites%2F).
+Last-mile processing for this image was performed by [software created by Million Concepts](https://www.hou.usra.edu/meetings/lpsc2022/pdf/2533.pdf).

 ### Author Bio